-We will now give examples of generic FPTs for ball spaces; they will be proved in Section 3.4.
-More such theorems and related results such as coincidence theorems and so-called attractor theorems are presented in [13, 14, 15, 17].
+We will now give examples of generic FPTs for ball spaces.
+More such theorems and related results such as coincidence theorems and so-called attractor theorems are presented in [14, 15, 16, 18].
 In the present paper we will not discuss the uniqueness of fixed points; see the cited papers for this aspect.
-However, an exception will be made in Theorem 2.2, as this will be used later for an interesting comparison with a topological fixed point theorem proven in [31].
+However, an exception will be made in Theorem 2.2, as this will be used later for an interesting comparison with a topological fixed point theorem proven in [32].

 For the remainder of this section, we fix a function $f: X \to X$ .
 We abbreviate f(x) by fx.
 Further, we call a subset S of X f-closed if $f(S) \subseteq S$ .
-An f-closed set S will be called f-contracting if it satisfies $f(S) \subsetneq S$ unless it is a singleton.
+An f-closed set S will be called f-contracting if it satisfies $f(S) \subseteq S$ unless it is a singleton.
 In the search for fixed points, it is a possible strategy to try to find f-closed singletons $\{a\}$ because then the condition $f(\{a\}) \subseteq \{a\}$ implies that fa = a.
 The significance of this idea is particularly visible in the case of Caristi-Kirk and Oettli-Théra ball spaces discussed in Section 5.3.